- We advise you to exercise normal safety precautions in Fiji. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Civil unrest/Political tension

 Robbery, theft and violent assault occur in Fiji, including against tourists and expatriate residents.
-Incidents occur more frequently in urban areas and at night.
-Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault, and robbery in which expatriates and tourists have been targeted.
-You should maintain a high degree of personal security awareness.
-Home invasions also occur, affecting both locals and expatriates.
+Incidents occur more frequently in urban areas and at night, but Australians should maintain a high degree of personal security awareness at all times.
+Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault and robbery in which expatriates and tourists have been victims.
+Home invasions, sometimes violent, also occur, affecting both locals and expatriates.

 Money and valuables